When you love a good long soak in the hot tub to relax, sensitive skin can be a real spanner in the works.

 Of course, it’s pretty difficult to maintain a nice tubbing experience if you don’t thoroughly and regularly clean it, but how is that possible without ending up with itchy, red and rashy skin afterward?

 Not to worry!
 We’re here with a list of five fantastic hot tub cleaning products, each offering a natural solution to the abrasive ingredients found in commonly used cleaners.
 No need to start brewing up your own homemade hippy version.

 If you’d like to know more about which chemicals you should be avoiding for the sake of your skin before you make your purchase, we’ve laid out everything you need to understand in a clear, concise Buyer’s Guide.

 Should you still be seeking answers after that, it’s possible you’ll find them in the FAQs right at the end, where we’ve collated the most frequently asked customer queries.
 Perhaps yours will be one of them!

 Seeking Sensitive Chemicals ASAP?
-Here’s Our Top Pick:
+Here Are Our Top Picks:

 Best Hot Tub Chemicals For Sensitive Skin